Skip to content

 How many billable hours per week is realistic?

-25 hours per week is a realistic benchmark for established solo freelancers.
-New freelancers often hit 15-20 in year one.
-Seasoned freelancers with strong recurring clients may reach 30-35.
-Pushing above 35 usually means no time for business development.
+Community discussions commonly cite 25 hours per week as a working benchmark for established solo freelancers.
+First-year freelancers commonly hit 15-20 hours while building a pipeline.
+Seasoned freelancers with strong recurring clients sometimes reach 30-35.
+Sustained billable hours above 35 typically leave little time for business development, training, and admin — which is why the calculator's input is billable, not total working hours.

-15-25% covers most solo freelancers once software, equipment, insurance, admin time, and marketing are honestly totalled.
-Use 20% as a safe starting point.
-Freelancers with assistants or physical office costs run higher.
+Community discussions commonly cluster overhead in a 15-25% range for solo freelancers once software, equipment, insurance, accountant fees, admin time, and marketing are honestly totalled.
+20% is a commonly cited starting figure.
+Freelancers with assistants, studio space, or significant infrastructure typically run higher.
+The right figure depends on the actual cost base of the individual business.

-Is the tax reserve before or after overhead?
+Is the tax reserve applied before or after overhead?

 After overhead.
-The calculator applies tax reserve to the after-overhead figure, reflecting that overhead costs are typically deductible business expenses before income tax applies.
+The calculator applies the tax reserve to the post-overhead figure, reflecting that overhead costs are typically deductible business expenses in most jurisdictions before income tax applies.
+This produces a more realistic gross-revenue target than applying tax to the full gross.

 Related Calculators